Keto Carrot Cake

 Step 1- Prep.
 Preheat the oven to 180C/350F, and line two 8-inch cake pans with parchment paper.
 Lightly grease with cooking spray.

 Step 2- Mix the ingredients.
 In a large bowl, combine the dry ingredients.
 In a separate bowl, beat the eggs and sweetener until smooth.
 Add the vanilla extract.
-In a third bowl, whisk together the rest of the ingredients until combined.
+In a third bowl, whisk together the remaining ingredients until combined.

 Step 3- Finish the cake batter.
 Fold the dry ingredients into the egg mixture until combined.
 Add the remaining ingredients and stir until fully incorporated.